ZhixianHu/zhixianhu.github.io/_pages/about.md

 Education
 ======
+* Current PhD student in Industrial Engineering, Purdue University under the supervision of Professor Juan P Wachs and Professor Yu She.
 * M.Phil. in Computer and Information Engineering, 2022, The Chinese University of Hong Kong, Shenzhen.
 * B.Eng. in Electronic Information Engineering, 2020, The Chinese University of Hong Kong, Shenzhen.